sciris/sciris/README.md

 Some highlights of `scirisweb`:
 * `ScirisApp` -- a fully featured server that can be created as simply as `app = ScirisApp(config)` and run with `app.run()`
-* `RPC` -- a simple function for defining links between the frontend and the backend
+* `RPC` -- a simple function for defining links between the frontend (web interface) and the backend (server)
 * `Datastore` -- user and data management based on Redis

+## I'm not convinced.

+That's OK.
+Perhaps you'd be interested in seeing what a script that performs tasks like parallelization, saving and loading files, and 3D plotting looks like when written in [vanilla Python](https://github.com/sciris/sciris/blob/develop/tests/showcase_vanilla.py) compared to [using Sciris](https://github.com/sciris/sciris/blob/develop/tests/showcase.py).

 ## Is Sciris ready yet?

-**Sort of.** Sciris is available for use, but is still undergoing rapid deveopment.
-We expect a first stable version of Sciris to be ready in early 2020.
-If you would like us to let you know when it's ready, please email info@sciris.org.
+**Yes.** Sciris is available for use, but is still undergoing rapid development.
+We expect an official launch some time during 2020.
+If you would like us to let you know when this happens, please email info@sciris.org.

 ## Installation and run instructions

+### 5-second quick start guide

+1. Install Sciris: `pip install sciris`

+2. Use Sciris: `import sciris as sc`

 ### 20-second quick start guide

-1. Install Sciris: `pip install scirisweb`

-2. Download ScirisWeb (e.g. `git clone http://github.com/sciris/scirisweb`)
+1. Download ScirisWeb (e.g. `git clone http://github.com/sciris/scirisweb`)

+2. Install ScirisWeb (which will install Sciris as well): `cd scirisweb; python setup.py develop`

-3. Change to the Hello World folder: `cd scirisweb/examples/helloworld`
+3. Change to the Hello World folder: `cd examples/helloworld`

 4. Run the app: `python app.py`